 Mike is the author and photographer of On Ancient Wings – The Sandhill Cranes of North America self-published in 2005, and Great Plains – America’s Lingering Wild, published by the University of Chicago Press in 2009.
 He was featured in the NET Television documentary Crane Song, and co-produced Great Plains – America’s Lingering Wild, based on his book of the same title, released on PBS in 2013.

-In 2011, Mike co-founded the Platte Basin Timelapse Project (PBT) in partnership with the University of Nebraska - Lincoln and NET Television.
+In 2011, Mike co-founded the Platte Basin Timelapse Project (PBT) in partnership with the University of Nebraska - Lincoln and the Center for Great Plains Studies.
 Today it operates as a long-term multi-media documentary project to inform scientific research, build education content, and tell stories of a Great Plains watershed in motion.
 A documentary film based on the project is now in production.

 He is a senior Fellow with the International League of Conservation Photographers and is represented by National Geographic Creative.